How to Build a Winning Fundraising Team in Four Easy Steps

 Step one: Recruit team members

-- The first step in creating a fundraising team: Make a list of people you’d like to invite to join your team.
+- The first step in creating fundraising teams: Make a list of people you’d like to invite to join your team.
 Summarize each person’s strengths and skills (e.g., public speaking, design, video production, writing, etc.).
 Your list will make it easier for everyone to see where they can make the greatest contribution.

 - Reach out and ask for help.
 Use the approach that works best for each person.
-Talk about the impact your campaign can have, and why and how it will make a difference for the beneficiaries.
+Talk about the impact your fundraiser can have, and why and how it will make a difference for the beneficiaries.

 - Once you get commitments from a few people, use them to rally other people to join the team.

 Step two: Assign roles

 At your first meeting when working together, go over your fundraiser goals, and discuss how members can take on roles that best serve those goals.
 Start by assigning these common fundraising teams roles.